ericehanley/gpu-recipes/inference/a3mega/deepseek-r1-671b/vllm-serving-gke/README.md

 To prepare the required environment, see
 [GKE environment setup guide](../../../../docs/configuring-environment-gke-a3-mega.md).

+**NOTE:** There are a few additional preparations to make with the environment described in the above document:

+  1. Specify the instance type when spinning up gke cluster as default instance type (e2-medium) does not have required vCPU for LWS.
+  2. Enable Workforce Identity and GCSFuse for cluster.
+  3. Create and attach service account for access to bucket.

 ## Run the recipe

 It is recommended to use Cloud Shell as your client to complete the steps.